greghendershott/frog/README.md

 > `/tags/<some-tag>.html`.
 Why?
 The main purpose of this template is
 > to specify things like Disqus comments, Tweet and +1 sharing
 > buttons, and older/newer links --- things that only make sense in
-> the context of the post's dedicated page.
+> the context of pages dedicated to one blog post.

 ## Code blocks